elizabetholsavsky/SVG-logo-maker/README.md

 ## Installation

 Check if you have Node.js installed by typing "node -v" in your command line.
 If node is not installed, visit the [Node.js website](https://nodejs.org/en) to install.
 Next, clone this project repository to your computer.
 Use the command "npm install" to install dependecies.
+Use the command "npm install --save-dev jest" to install Jest as a devDependency.

 ## Usage